 5 Production Ideas For When You’re “Done”

-You’ve been developing a song for weeks or months (sometimes even years) and as a diligent producer you’ve slaved away over little tweaks, countless demos, and failed sonic experiments; you have scribbles everywhere about vocal automation, bass volume, panning, and reference mixes; your Gmail has reached capacity from of all the demos you’ve sent around; you desperately want to just be done, and let the song fly out into the world.
+You’ve been developing a song for weeks or months (sometimes even years) and as a diligent producer you’ve slaved away over little tweaks, countless demos, and failed sonic experiments; you have scribbles everywhere about vocal automation, bass volume, panning, and reference mixes; your Gmail has reached capacity from of all the demos you’ve sent around; you desperately want to just be done, and let the song fly free.

 I’ve developed the following 5 ideas for when I return to a song after that break.
 They help me reboot productively and with intention, and ultimately save me time.
 You’ll notice that they’re interconnected, revolving around the basic theme of putting your music first (your ego second).
 Be forewarned that I can’t guarantee these ideas won’t send you back to the torture chamber of seemingly endless production.
 But, they might save you from releasing music you thought was “done” simply because of the number of logged production hours.
 Enter IBG’s First Law of Music Production: total production time does not equate to song quality.